-Applicants are encouraged to contact PIRSA early in the development stages of the application to discuss the proposed project (please refer to PIRSA contact details on page 2).
+Applicants are encouraged to contact PIRSA early in the development stages of the application to discuss the proposed project (enquiry details on page 2).
 An application form is available on request.

 Applications for funding are to be submitted to PIRSA by 30 April each year for projects to commence in the coming financial year.
 Under extenuating circumstances, the Minister may consider applications for funds at other times.